-The Avaya Extension to Cellular (EC500) feature expands of mobile services, including one-number availability, increased user capacities, flexibility across facilities and hardware, more control over unauthorized usage, enhanced enable/disable capability, increased serviceability, and support of IP trunk facilities.
+- The Avaya Extension to Cellular (EC500) feature expands mobile services, including:

+- One-number availability

+- Increased user capacities

+- Flexibility across facilities and hardware

+- More control over unauthorized usage

+- Enhanced enable/disable capability

+- Increased serviceability

+- Support of IP trunk facilities

 To define call treatment options for EC500 calls, you can use up to 99 configuration sets defined in the system.
 If you set the Cellular voice mail detection field, an EC500 call does not cover the cellular voice mail.
 When the call server detects that the call is covered to the cellular voice mail, the call server returns the call to the server.